top of page

 What is Venus at Greatest Eastern Elongation?

-Venus at Greatest Eastern Elongation occurs on January 17, 2026, when Venus reaches its farthest point east of the Sun, appearing as the brilliant “Evening Star” high in the western sky after sunset.
-This astronomical event showcases Venus at its most prominent, visible to the naked eye and captivating sky watchers worldwide.
-In January, during winter in the Northern Hemisphere and summer in the Southern Hemisphere, Venus’s dazzling light offers a moment to celebrate the cosmos and our planet’s place within it.
+Venus at Greatest Eastern Elongation occurs on August 15, 2026, when Venus reaches its farthest point east of the Sun, about 46 degrees away.
+This makes Venus the bright "Evening Star" high in the western sky after sunset, easy to spot without tools.
+In August, with summer in the Northern Hemisphere and winter in the Southern, Venus's light stands out against clear evenings, giving a clear view of our solar system's neighbor.

 The Significance of Venus at Greatest Eastern Elongation: